Love French Food

 • 1 onion cut into thick pieces

-• 4 cloves of garlic optional
+• 4 cloves garlic optional

-• 1 cup/½ pint of brown stock
+• 1 cup brown stock

 Instructions

-• Place the lamb in the roasting tin and put into the pre-heated oven for about 15 minutes.
+• Place roast into the pre-heated oven for about 15 minutes.

-• Now re-set your oven to 180°C (350°F/Gas 4) and continue cooking for about 30 minutes.
+• Now re-set your oven to Moderate/Medium 350°F/180°C/Gas 4 and continue cooking for about 30 minutes.

 • Remove most of the fat out of the roasting pan.

 • Scrape all the meat juices and mash the vegetables into the stock as it makes a very tasty gravy.
-Squeeze the garlic out of their jackets if you have cooked these as well and mash into the gravy.
+Squeeze the garlic out of their jackets if you have cooked these as well, and mash into the gravy.

-• Add salt and pepper to taste.
+• Add salt and pepper if needed.

 • When ready to serve, strain all the gravy into a sauce boat.